justjoan/truckin/README.md

 - If truncating, limit to entries within the radius threshold, else return all for better pan\zoom support?
   - TBD: not sure how native mapping handles data load and needs further evaluation on performance of map vs api roundtrip.

-## Setup and TODO
+## Project knowns and unknowns
 - The project included here is an untested web service to fulfil the data request from the mobile app.
-My local environment is sorely lacking for being able to build out the solution in a more complete fashion but hope this provides some clarity of intention.
+My local environment is sorely lacking for being able to build out the solution in a more complete fashion.
+At this point there are still lots of questions and reasearch I would do, such as:
+- Experiment with the mapping and geospacial features in the Power Platform to understand options for interacting with a data source, performance considerations, display formatting, info cards
+- I doubt we'd want each phone calling out to the SFO website for data so caching of the original source data is a must but in current approach I'm not clear how connectors are hosted.
+I asssume instances are short lived so a memory cache won't work.
+What are the caching options in the platform?
+Also need logic for expiring\refreshing the cache so would want to understand the rate of change or a method of change detection.
+Where data can be cached may affect decisions about how the data is sourced to the app, and visa versa.
+- Would want to validate the assumptions made in the data around Status=APPROVED being the correct way to validate active trucks
+- Is there any kind of data coming out of usage that would be helpful to the user? to the city? to the developent team?
+- What's the right place to put the data endpoint url?
+Currently hardcoded but don't want to expose it for tampering either.
+Possibly depends on the caching solution - if the service remains it would read from the cache and another component would read from the SFO data source and update the cache.
+- Plus more, I'm sure...

 ## Future and Other Considerations
 1. If native mapping features are not "free" or reloading pins and list during pan & zoom is clunky, consider options to increase initial radius in 1/2 mile increments.
 If we do that should pan\zoom be disabled?